 Soybeans are not the only foods that contain protease inhibitors.
 All beans contain them, as do grains, nuts, seeds, vegetables of the nightshade family, egg whites, and other foods.
 However, the protease inhibitors in those foods rarely contribute to health problems because few of those foods are eaten excessively and cooking deactivates most of them.

 In contrast, there are more protease inhibitors in soybeans than in any other commonly eaten food.
-While protease inhibitors are not a problem for people who enjoy the occasional soy dish, the quantities add up quickly when people consume soy daily in the mistaken belief that it is a “healthy” meat and dairy substitute.
+While protease inhibitors are not a problem for people who enjoy the occasional soy dish, the quantities add up quickly when people consume soy foods or drink soy milk daily in the mistaken belief that it is a “healthy” meat and dairy substitute.

 For decades, USDA and other researchers put their efforts into finding safe and inexpensive ways to deactivate the protease inhibitors found in soy.
 Boiling, roasting and modern processing methods help, but cannot destroy all of these troublesome components.
-The only way to come close is through the old-fashioned fermentation methods used to make miso, tempeh and natto.
+The only way to come close is through the old-fashioned fermentation methods used to make miso paste, tempeh and natto, the most nutritious form of soy.
 Modern industrial processing techniques involving heat, pressure and chemical treatments have been reported to kill off as much as 80 to 90 percent, but that’s a promise, not a guarantee.

 The numbers of live protease inhibitors remaining in soy products varies from batch to batch, and investigators have found unexpectedly high levels of protease inhibitors present in some soy foods, and startlingly high levels in some soy formulas.